Łomża: Recent period

 Between 1946 and 1975, the oldest part of the city was rebuilt.
 New housing estates came into existence along with several industrial plants, among them Łomża cotton and furniture factories and starch manufacturer PEPEES, as well as municipal thermal power station.
 The city transit system was also established during this time.
 By the beginning of the 1970s, the population had reached almost 30,000 inhabitants.
+It was the capital of the Łomża Voivodeship from 1975 to 1998.